jdtsmith/indent-bars/README.md

 # Details and Caveats

-## Speed

-`indent-bars` was in part motivated by the inefficiency of older indentation highlight modes, and is designed for speed.
-It uses stipples (fixed bitmap patterns) and font lock for fast and efficient bar drawing — *faces on spaces*.
-Highlighting the current indentation level is essentially free, since it works by [filtered remapping](https://www.gnu.org/software/emacs/manual/html_node/elisp/Face-Remapping.html) the relevant face.

-The heaviest operations are **tree-sitter** support (especially scope highlighting), and **blank-line highlighting**.
-If you experience any speed issues, these are the first settings to experiment with.
-Using with tab-based indentation is also slightly slower than with space-based.

-Both indentation-depth highlighting and current-tree-sitter-scope highlighting are protected by timers to avoid unnecessary loads (e.g. when pixel-scrolling).
-Note that indentation-depth highlighting is _very_ fast and can safely be set to 0 seconds (though bars will then flash rapidly as you scroll).
-Tree-sitter scope requires querying the tree-sitter core, which can be somewhat slower, so be careful setting its timer too low.

 ## Indentation

 `indent-bars` works with either space- or tab-based indentation.
 If possible, prefer space indentation, as it is faster.
 Note that some modes explicitly enable or disable `indent-tabs-mode`.